What it does: Cloud computing, digital workspace tech

 It appears grads are expected to keep an eye on the job board and apply for any grad position that interests them.

-Possibly because the recruitment process differs from country to country and business area to business area, VMware doesn’t detail the hoops grads have to get through to get a grad position.
+Possibly because the recruitment process differs from country to country and business area to business area, VMware doesn’t detail the hoops grads to have to get through to get a grad position.
 However, the consensus appears to be that, whatever form it takes, the recruitment process is always quick and efficient.
 Judging by the Australian grads who’ve gone through it, it seems to be structured around a visit to an assessment centre.
 There may be one or two interviews (either by phone/video-conferencing or face-to-face) before or after this.
 Expect to be quizzed about your knowledge of the company when interviewed.
 You should also make sure you’ve got a solid answer prepared for the ‘Why do you want to work here?’ question.

-Experiences will differ depending on business area.
+Experiences will differ depending on the business area.
 But all those who are offered a grad role receive: targeted learning and development; rotational experiential programs; mentorship; industry and peer networking and membership of VMware’s ‘new graduate community’.

 In a 2017 Glassdoor survey, VMware came in third on the list of the highest-paying companies in the US.
 While the company doesn’t reveal its remuneration arrangements, it appears that in most business areas you can expect to crack the $100,000 barrier within a few years.
 You can then be earning $150,000 - $200,000 a few years after that if things go well.
 In 2016, one of VMware’s Chief Operating Officers earned a US$23 million salary (in shares and cash).